matrix-org/synapse/README.rst

 In case of problems, please see the _`Troubleshooting` section below.

-There is an offical synapse image available at https://hub.docker.com/r/matrixdotorg/synapse/tags/ which can be used with the docker-compose file available at `contrib/docker <contrib/docker>`_.
+There is an official synapse image available at https://hub.docker.com/r/matrixdotorg/synapse/tags/ which can be used with the docker-compose file available at `contrib/docker <contrib/docker>`_.
 Further information on this including configuration options is available in the README on